 I Just Can’t Say No…

-The knock on effect of this is the blackfly getting at other crops, like runner beans and courgettes.
-This beggars the question, are broad beans a bit of a liability?
-Growing something that yields poorly whilst also attracting a pest that could take out other more productive crops seems rather counter productive.
+The knock-on effect of this is the blackfly getting at other crops, like runner beans and courgettes.
+These beg the question, are broad beans a bit of a liability?
+Growing something that yields poorly whilst also attracting a pest that could take out other more productive crops seems rather counterproductive.

 So every year I think quietly to myself that I’ll politely pass on the broad beans next year.
 Then October comes and I’ve got nothing to sow, except broad beans, sat there waiting patiently.
 ‘Sow me, sow me,’ they say.
 ‘We’re all you’ve got for months if you want that sowing hit…’

 Sometimes I can put it off until January, but almost always the broadies win out and desperate for a sow, I put some in pots for Spring.
 I always tell myself that I’ll only sow a ‘few’ plants, yet that inevitably turns into a dozen or more.
 I just can’t help myself.